astropenguin/azely/README.md

 ### Handling Local Sidereal Time

 Using the `in_lst()` method of the output DataFrame, you can convert its time index to the local sidereal time (LST).
-Here is a example script that shows JST on the bottom axis and LST on the top axis:
+Here is an example that shows JST on the bottom axis and LST on the top axis:

 ```python
 import azely